 Other studies have shown that lavender is useful in midwifery to relieve pain and discomfort following labor.

-The authors suggested that because of the simplicity, cost-effectiveness and lack of side effects, inhalation of lavender could be used by all women suffering with painful menstrual periods.
+The authors suggested that because of the simplicity, cost-effectiveness, and lack of side effects, inhalation of lavender could be used by all women suffering from painful menstrual periods.

 Lavender oil may also be used to reduce symptoms of premenstrual syndrome (PMS)

 Its pleasant scent produces calming and relaxing effects on the body.
 The oil can also relieve irritability.